 Been back a while, time to intro myself.
 I've been back more than a year, time to stop lurking.
 First, I am as paranoid as they come, that's why it has taken me more than a year to do this.
 I recently found files that indicate I was here by 11-21-2001 and gone after 6-10-2003.

-I learned how to grow from Weezil (correct selling this time) and how to get better yields from BOG.
+I learned how to grow from Weezil (correct spelling this time) and how to get better yields from BOG.

 I had some damn good grows in the 2x3' closet.
 I was using 6 vertical fluoros for lighting when my 1st seeds went into soil.
 Four months later, I bought a 420W hps with a wide dispersal reflector.
 It was my only grow area, so I kept vegging and flowering plants in there.
 To flower, I moved 2 plants at a time into a barrel with a lid.
 Two shifts of flowering, round the clock vegging.

 I was a good plant dad, checking on them all the time.
 Hell, for my first couple of grows, I spent hours at a time just watching them grow.
 Tax return season 2003, I changed to 2 separate areas, got a 400W metal halide to replace the flouros in the veg area.
-Got a CO2 setup, an environment controller, pH tester, a new reflector for my HPS
+Got a CO2 setup, an environment controller, pH tester, a new 1000W HPS and reflector.

 In June 2003, I quit my job with good reason.
 Life got really crazy after that.
 I quit smoking weed myself, so I had some to sell.
 I never wanted to deal, but I had to feed my teenage son and make the mortgage payments.